GiorgosXou/Random-stuff/Notes/note5.md

 If you tried `LspInstall marksman` and had both or one of those issues, above:
 ![Failed to fetch]( ../Images/img1.jpg )
 ![Failed link target marksman.exe]( ../Images/img2.jpg )
- Then here's a way to make it work.
+Then here's a way to make it work, by installing it manually.

 # Steps